ElliNet13/oneko/README.md

 ![demo](/assets/preview/kuroneko.gif)

-type `oneko` anywhere in the client (except a text input) to open the neko picker. if you want more variants, feel free to make a pull request with your own neko gifs.
+type `oneko` anywhere in the client (except a text input) to open the neko picker. if you want more variants, feel free to make a pull request to [kyrie25/spicetify-oneko](spicetify-oneko) with your own neko gifs.

-(i had to painstakingly compile them pls love the cats)

 ![demo](/assets/preview/picker.gif)

 If you liked this, star the repository so others can see it and **support the original creator 💗**.

-## Installation

-Since the Oneko GIF needs to be fetched remotely and requires an active connection to work, it is recommended that you install via Marketplace.